2024 Atlantic 10 Conference baseball tournament

 The 2024 Atlantic 10 Conference baseball tournament was the 46th edition of the tournament, which took place at Capital One Park in Tysons, Virginia.
 The tournament was a double-elimination tournament, and began on May 21 and concluded on May 25.

-George Mason are the defending champions, but failed to qualify for the tournament.
+George Mason were the defending champions, but failed to qualify for the tournament.
 VCU won the tournament, their third in the past four seasons, defeating their crosstown rivals, Richmond, in the final.

 Seeding and format

 The tournament used the same format adopted in 2014, with the top seven finishers from the regular season seeded one through seven.
 The top seed received a single bye while remaining seeds played on the first day.

 Saint Louis won the regular season and was the top seed in the tournament.